- Explore Limerick

 Designated European City of Sport 2011 and National City of Culture 2014, Limerick is continuously changing yet quietly constant and will captivate your senses as you uncover its buzzing social scene, fantastic festivals and its abundance of eclectic shops.

 The city is liveable with quality affordable and available housing stock, which offers easy access to both coast and country.

 There are over 100 top attractions in the Limerick region for visitors to explore.
 From river or lake side activities to forest walks, mountain bike treks and medieval castles the region has it all.
-Among the most popular visitor attractions are: King John’s Castle, Bunratty Castle and Folk Park, The Foynes Flying Boat Museum, Thomond Park Rugby Museum, The Hunt Museum, St. Mary's Cathedral, Limerick City Gallery of Art, The Frank McCourt Museum, Ballyhoura Walks and Mountain Bike trails, Curraghchase Forest Park, The Great Southern Trail and the new City Centre to UL Walk and Cycleway.
+Among the most popular visitor attractions are: King John’s Castle, Bunratty Castle and Folk Park, The Foynes Flying Boat Museum, Thomond Park Rugby Museum, The Hunt Museum, St. Mary's Cathedral, Limerick City Gallery of Art, The Frank McCourt Museum, Ballyhoura Walks and Mountain Bike trails, Curraghchase Forest Park, The Great Southern Greenway and the new City Centre to UL Walk and Cycleway.

 Aside from its world famous golf course the West Limerick village of Adare is renowned as Ireland’s prettiest village.
 The picture postcard setting is home to a range of beautiful restaurants and boutiques housed in thatched roof cottages.

 Visitors are also charmed by the Tudor style houses, beautiful gardens and medieval churches located beside the river Maigue.
 Another picturesque village is Killaloe which lies on the southern tip of the beautiful lake of Lough Derg, 18 miles North West of Limerick city.